| In the judgment of this writer, many descendants of

 Note that ABEL CROOM had settled on the SOUTH side of the Neuse

 River.
-Later records reveal that the proximity of his lands was such
+Records reveal that the proximity of his lands was such that

 building his plantation and starting his family a few miles up Falling